-Forward Nana Owusu-Anane ’25 added 13 points and seven rebounds, and Ivy League Rookie of the Week Kino Lilly Jr. ’25 continued his momentum from his 22-point effort last game and added 10 points, two rebounds and two assists.
-Dan Friday ’24 added a game-high six assists.
+Forward Nana Owusu-Anane ’25 scored 13 points and seven rebounds, while Ivy League Rookie of the Week Kino Lilly Jr. ’25 continued his momentum from his 22-point effort last game with 10 points, two rebounds and two assists.
+Dan Friday ’24 added six assists, the most from an individual player during the game.

 The Bears were also dominant on the glass, out-rebounding Johnson and Wales 54-27.
-Malachi Ndur ’24 led all players with eight rebounds.
+Malachi Ndur ’24 had eight rebounds — the highest among all the match’s players.

-The Wildcats took an early 8-4 lead on the Bears, but Brown scored the next 22 points to take a commanding 26-8 lead with nine minutes to play in the first half.
+While the Wildcats led in the beginning of the game 8-4, Brown came back with the next 22 points and assumed a dominant 26-8 lead with just nine minutes of the first half remaining.
 Brown continued to run up the score, closing the first half leading 53-19 after a 49-11 run.

 Brown showed off their depth as Kimo Ferrari ’24 came off the bench for the Bears with eight points and two assists.
-He sparked the Bears’ offense in the first half with Lilly Jr. as they went 5/7 from the field and 4/6 from beyond the arc to help the Bears put the game out of reach.
+He sparked the Bears’ offense in the first half with Lilly Jr. as they went 5/7 from the field and 4/6 from beyond the arc to secure a Bruno lead.

 The Bears picked up where they left off to start the second half and surged to a 78-29 lead midway through the period.
 After outscoring the Wildcats 45-28 in the second half, the Bears finished the game ahead 98-47.
 The Bears went 33/73 from the field and 24/26 from the free throw line, dominating Johnson and Wales in the paint 50-20.